-4. SYN flood protection
+4. SYN flood protection.

 net.ipv4.tcp_syncookies = 1

-5. Preventing Smurf attacks
+5. Preventing smurf attacks.

 A smurf attack is an exploitation of the Internet Protocol (IP) broadcast addressing to create a denial of service.
 The smurf program builds a network packet that appears to originate from another address (this is known as spoofing an IP address).
-The packet contains an ICMP ping message that is addressed to an IP broadcast address, meaning all IP addresses in a given network.
-The echo responses to the ping message are sent back to the “victim” address.
+The packet contains an ICMP ping message that is addressed to an IP broadcast address, i.e, all IP addresses in a given network.
+The echo responses to the ping message is sent back to the "victim" address.
 Enough pings and resultant echoes can flood the network making it unusable for real traffic.